 Asian Studies graduates work in a diverse array of jobs for a variety of organizations:

 Therapist, Helping People Blossom

 Project Coordinator, JHU-SPH Center

 Lead PR Representative, Wokai Microfinance

 Social Worker III, State of Washington

 Landscape Architect, Crowley Landscape

-Visit the Alumni Sharing Knowledge (ASK) Network in Cascade to see a complete list of Asian Studies graduates who have volunteered to speak with students about their career path.
+Visit the Alumni Sharing Knowledge (ASK) Network to see a complete list of graduates who've volunteered to speak with students about their career path.

 Learn more about the benefits of a Puget Sound Degree.